frabcus/acts_as_xapian/README.txt

         end
     end

-3. Call 'rake xapian::rebuild_index models="ModelName1 ModelName2"' to build the index
+3. Call 'rake xapian:rebuild_index models="ModelName1 ModelName2"' to build the index
 the first time (you must specify all your indexed models).
 It's put in a development/test/production dir in acts_as_xapian/xapiandbs.